saifrehman15/symfony-blog/README.md

 symfony-blog
 ============

-This is symfony blog tutorial
+This is symfony blog tutorial.This is basic blog tutorial